 We are all about simple projects around here, and that goes for all sewing endeavors too!
-If you’re looking for some simple sewing projects, be sure to check out a few of our beginning sewing tutorials – Easy Scrunchies, Straight Line Bandanna Apron, and our $5 Tulle Skirt.
+If you’re looking for some simple sewing projects, be sure to check out a few of our beginning sewing tutorials – Easy Scrunchies, and Straight Line Bandanna Apron.

 The Best Sewing Books